julienGautier77/motors/README.md

 # motors

-motors module is a Python user interface for to motion controlers
+motors module is a Python user interface for to control motion controlers

 Controlers avaible :

-RSAI
+-RSAI

-NewFocus
+-NewFocus

-SmartAct
+-SmartAct

-Newport
+-Newport

-TMCM
+-TMCM

-pololu
+-pololu

-Arduino
+-Arduino

-APT (Thorlabs)
+-APT (Thorlabs)

 test on windows 32 bits only